-• a "Mint" transaction takes value from transparent UTXOs as input and produces a new shielded note as output.
+• a "Mint" transaction takes value from UTXOs (unspent transaction outputs) as input and produces a new shielded note as output.

-• a "Pour" transaction takes up to N^{old} shielded notes as input, and produces up to N^{new} shielded notes and a transparent UTXO as output.
+\cdot a "Pour" transaction takes up to N^{old} shielded notes as input, and produces up to N^{new} shielded notes and a UTXO as output.